jss367/jss367.github.io/_posts/2022-01-22-fastai-tabular-data-tutorial.md

 X_test, y_test = df_wrapper.valid.xs, df_wrapper.valid.ys.values.ravel()
 ```

-Now the data are in DataFrame fully ready to be used in a scikit-learn or xgboost model.
+Now the data are in a DataFrame fully ready to be used in a scikit-learn or xgboost model.
 We can explore the data to see this.

 ```python